Hmrinal/javaScript/README.md

 Think of it as texting with a program, instead of as we all know the usual clicking of buttons.

+- JavaScript is the world's most popular programming language.
+- JavaScript is the programming language of the Web.
+- JavaScript is easy to learn.

 ### Multiple Commands

 Here we have two js files here which are `index.js` and `quiz.js`.
 We have to use multiple command to run both of them together.